dfinity/motoko/design/StableRegions-20230209.md

  - While being heap-allocated, the object is also `stable` (can be stored in a `stable var`, etc).
  - `RegionObject { size_in_pages: Nat64; id: Nat16; vec_capacity: Nat16; vec_ptr: Nat32 }`
  - Field `size_in_pages` gives the number of pages allocated to the Region.
- - Field `id` gives the Regions numerical id as an index into the `region` table.
+ - Field `id` gives the Region's numerical id as an index into the `region` table.
  - Fields `vec_capacity` and `vec_ptr` work with `size_in_pages`
    to represent a growable vector that we call the region's **"access vector"** (because "blocks vector" sounds a bit strange, and its